 As acidic as wine is, it does not aggressively attack the metal of the tank.
 However, metal alloy crystalline structures, such as stainless steel are not static.
 Over time, metallic atoms move through the voids between crystals.
 Iron will eventually migrate to the surface, coming in contact with the wine.
 Periodic re-passivation will prevent this from becoming a problem.

-A very thorough deep cleaning is a normal part of a chemical passivation process, so the equipment will be cleaned of all other types of surface contaminants at the same time the stainless steel is prepared for chemical passivation.
-In many industries that are sensitive to biological contaminants such as bacteria and mold, a sanitizing process can be added to the passivation work so that all biofilms and living microbiological life forms are removed and exterminated.
+A very thorough deep cleaning is a normal part of a chemical passivation process, so the equipment can be cleaned of other types of surface contaminants at the same time the stainless steel is prepared for chemical passivation.
+In many industries that are sensitive to biological contaminants such as bacteria and mold, a sanitizing process can be added to the passivation work so that biofilms and living microbiological life forms are removed.
 Although wines are typically about 12% ethyl alcohol, it is possible for biofilms to form and harbor certain alcohol-tolerant bacteria.

 Regular Cleaning and Passivation is Optimal

 In many industries where corrosive metal are present, periodic re-passivation is performed to maintain the stainless steel at peak performance.
 Since wines are not aggressively corrosive, this does not have to be performed as often.
-Prior to chemical passivation, the stainless steel is deep cleaned.
-Technicians will also sanitize the steel.
-This removes and exterminates biofilms and other unwanted microbiology.
+Prior to chemical passivation, rouge and bioburden issues can be addressed with custom tailored chemistries and processes.

 The resulting passivated surface gives winemakers a blank slate to craft their product.
 They will know exactly what the tanks contain allowing them to focus on their art in pursuit of a classic vintage and achieve consistent results.